Neural Networks Learn Generic Multi-Index Models Near Information-Theoretic Limit: Introduction

 To start with, \cite{Barbier_2019,mondelli2018fundamentallimitsweakrecovery,lu2019phasetransitionsspectralinitialization,Luo_2019,maillard2021constructionoptimalspectralmethods} studies generic single-index models and sharply derives the learning threshold.
 In particular, \cite{mondelli2018fundamentallimitsweakrecovery,lu2019phasetransitionsspectralinitialization,Luo_2019,maillard2021constructionoptimalspectralmethods} show that for a broad class of single-index models, spectral methods with suitable data pre-processing can recover the hidden direction at the optimal threshold, matching the performance of an optimal approximate message passing (AMP) \cite{Barbier_2019}.
 In contrast, \cite{arous2021onlinestochasticgradientdescent} considers a more restrictive setting and examines the learning of single-index models when using online SGD as the optimizer without data preprocessing, and introduces the concept of an information exponent, which characterizes the learning complexity in their setup.

-A substantial line of works studies how to extend these results to multi-index models such as \cite{chen2020learningpolynomialsrelevantdimensions,abbe2022mergedstaircase,abbe2023sgd,troiani2025fundamentalcomputationallimitsweak,damian2025generativeleapsharpsample,kovačević2025spectralestimatorsmultiindexmodels,defilippis2025optimalspectraltransitionshighdimensional}.
+A substantial line of works studies how to extend these results to multi-index models such as \cite{chen2020learningpolynomialsrelevantdimensions,abbe2022mergedstaircase,abbe2023sgd,troiani2025fundamentalcomputationallimitsweak,damian2025generativeleapsharpsample,kovačević2025spectralestimatorsmultiindexmodels,defilippis2025optimalspectraltransitionshighdimensional,diakonikolas2025algorithmssqlowerbounds}.
 On one hand, \cite{abbe2024mergedstaircasepropertynecessarynearly,abbe2023sgdlearningneuralnetworks} introduces the notion of leap complexity, showing that hierarchical/staircase structure in multi-index models can facilitate learning.
 On the other hand, \cite{damian2024computationalstatisticalgapsgaussiansingleindex,damian2025generativeleapsharpsample} extend this line of work by formalizing the generative exponent for single-index models and the generative leap exponent for multi-index models, extending the previous results to higher order and incorporating the benefits of data pre-processing.
 In particular, we highlight \cite{damian2025generativeleapsharpsample} for its two key contributions.

-\begin{itemize} \item For multi-index models with generative exponent $k^*$, the authors establish up to leading order a lower bound $\widetilde{\Omega}(d^{k^*/2})$ under the low-degree polynomial (LDP) framework and a matching upper bound $\widetilde{\cO}(d^{k^*/2})$ achieved by a spectral polynomial-time algorithm for the sample complexity. \item Furthermore, it shows that the generative exponent is at most two for almost all common multi-index models, indicating that $\cO(d)$ samples are sufficient to efficiently recover the hidden subspace. \end{itemize} We note that these papers are in general not tight in terms of leading order constants.
+\begin{itemize} \item For multi-index models with generative exponent $k^*$, the authors establish up to leading order a lower bound $\widetilde{\Omega}(d^{k^*/2})$ under the low-degree polynomial (LDP) framework and a matching upper bound $\widetilde{\cO}(d^{k^*/2})$ achieved by a spectral polynomial-time algorithm for the sample complexity. \item Furthermore, it shows that the generative exponent is at most two for almost all common multi-index models, indicating that $\cO(d)$ samples are sufficient to efficiently recover the hidden subspace. \end{itemize} These papers are in general not tight in terms of leading order constants.
+We also note that \cite{diakonikolas2025algorithmssqlowerbounds} introduces a related notion, i.e., the $m$-well-behaved multi-index model, which coincides with the generative exponent in many cases.
+While their sample complexity exhibits a worse dependence on $d$ compared to \cite{damian2025generativeleapsharpsample}, their work offers two advantages: it targets agnostic PAC learning rather than subspace recovery, and it provides uniform sample complexity guarantees that apply agnostically to all multi-index models within a certain given class.